Adisutjipto Airport: Independence era

-Adisutjipto Airport was preceded by a landing ground at Maguwo, which was used before and during the Second World War.
-The air base was also attacked as part of the Indonesian National Revolution in the Battle of Maguwo air base in October 1945.
-The current airport is named after Agustinus Adisucipto, a pilot who was killed during an attack on Maguwo by the Dutch on 29 July 1947, when his flight, the Dakota VT-CLA, was shot down.
-Based on the decision of the head of the Air Force Staff No. 76 of 1952 on 17 August 1952, the name of Maguwo Airbase was changed to Adisutjipto Airbase.
+Following the end of the war, the airfield remained under the control of the Indonesian Air Force.
+On 17 August 1952, Maguwo Airfield was renamed to its present name in honor of Agustinus Adisutjipto, who played a key role in the establishment of the Indonesian Air Force and made significant contributions during the Indonesian National Revolution.

-Since 1959, Adisutjipto Airport was made for the Republic of Indonesia Air Force Academy (AAU).
-In 1964, the Directorate General of Civil Aviation, with its decision and with the approval of the Indonesian Air Force, Adisutjipto Jogjakarta Airport became a combined civil and military airport.
-In 1972, the first expansion of the civil air terminal was carried out.
-Then in 1977, the terminal was expanded again because of the increasing volume of flights.
-On 1 April 1992, by Government Regulation No. 48 of 1992, Adisutjipto Airport was officially entered into the management of Angkasa Pura I Corporation.
-On 2 January 1993, its status was changed to PT (PERSERO) Angkasa Pura I.
+Since 1959, Adisutjipto Airport has been used by the Indonesian Air Force Academy (AAU).
+In 1964, following a decision by the Directorate General of Civil Aviation and with the approval of the Indonesian Air Force, the airport was designated as a joint civil–military facility.
+In 1972, the first expansion of the civil passenger terminal was undertaken, followed by a further expansion in 1977 to accommodate the growing volume of air traffic.
+On 1 April 1992, management of the airport was transferred to Angkasa Pura I, which was later rebranded as InJourney Airports.

+Adisutjipto Airport was officially designated as an international airport on 21 February 2004, marked by its inaugural international service to Singapore, operated by Indonesia’s flag carrier Garuda Indonesia.
+This milestone represented the culmination of more than three decades of efforts by the city to obtain international airport status.
+In 2020, all international flight operations were transferred to Yogyakarta International Airport as part of the broader aviation restructuring in the region.
+Subsequently, in April 2024, the Ministry of Transportation officially revoked Adisutjipto Airport’s international status, leaving it to serve primarily domestic and limited aviation functions thereafter.

 The airport was heavily damaged by the 2006 Yogyakarta earthquake and had to be closed for two days.
 Some parts of the runway were cracked, and the departure lounge collapsed.
-Most flights were canceled or rerouted to Adisumarmo International Airport, Surakarta.
+Most flights were canceled or rerouted to Adisoemarmo International Airport, Surakarta.
 After the airport returned to service on 30 May 2006, all passengers used the international lounge until the new domestic departure lounge was ready.
 During this period, passenger comfort was affected as the international lounge was designed only for about 100 passengers at a time.
-The airport was closed for several days due to the 2010 Mount Merapi eruption, flights were diverted to Adisumarmo International Airport in Surakarta, Jenderal Ahmad Yani International Airport in Semarang, or transferred to another mode of transportation in Yogyakarta.
+The airport was closed for several days due to the 2010 Mount Merapi eruption, flights were diverted to Adisoemarmo International Airport in Surakarta, Jenderal Ahmad Yani International Airport in Semarang, or transferred to another mode of transportation in Yogyakarta.